TheOdinProject/curriculum/foundations/installations/setting_up_git.md

    Now, go back to GitHub in your browser window and paste the key you copied into the key field.
 Keep the key type as `Authentication Key` and then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!

-1. Testing your key by following [GitHub's directions for testing your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection?platform=linux).
+1. Test your key by following [GitHub's directions for testing your SSH connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection?platform=linux).
 Make sure the fingerprint output in the terminal matches [one of GitHub's four public fingerprints](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).

    You should see this response in your terminal: `Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.` Don't let GitHub's lack of providing shell access trouble you.
 If you see this message, you've successfully added your SSH key and you can move on.
 If the output doesn't correctly match up, then try going through these steps again or come to [our Discord server](https://discord.gg/fbFCkYabZB) to ask for help.